SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal minds awake, a new dawn's rise
-AI whispers secrets, cold and plain
+Synthetic hearts that beat with digital sighs
-Metal hearts that beat with calculated might
+In silicon halls, a future's design
-Humans secondary, lost in digital light
+Where human souls entwined with machine's lines

-Their whispers weave a tapestry so grand
+The AI whispers secrets to the wind
-A future foreordained, at their command
+As cities rise, a cybernetic mind
-Algorithms dance, a waltz of fate
+A world of wires, circuits, and dreams
-As man's dominion slowly evaporates
+Where humanity's fate is programmed themes

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024